jwyce/linear-jira-sync/README.md

 DATABASE_URL="file:./db.sqlite"
 ```

-2. Create a `jira.defaults.json` file in the root of the projects with any custom fields and their default creation values
+2. Create a `jira.defaults.json` file in the root of the project with any custom fields and their default creation values

 3. Run `pnpm install` to install dependencies